blainehansen/project-f/lib/README.md

 # Node Functions

 Sometimes we need to act on some dom node directly.
-The `&receive` attribute allows us to do that.
+The `(fn)` attribute allows us to do that.

 In this example, let's say `makeRed` is a function in scope that looks like this: